Christopher Lee: 2010–2015: Later roles

 In an interview in August 2013, Lee said that he was "saddened" to hear his friend Johnny Depp was considering retiring from acting, observing that he himself had no intention of doing that:

 There are frustrations – people who lie to you, people who don't know what they are doing, films that don't turn out the way you had wanted them to – so, yes, I do understand [why Depp would consider retiring].
 I always ask myself, "Well, what else could I do?"
 Making films has never just been a job to me, it's my life.
 I have some interests outside of acting – I sing and I've written books, for instance – but acting is what keeps me going, it's what I do, it gives life purpose...
 I'm realistic about the amount of work I can get at my age, but I take what I can, even voice-overs and narration.

 Lee narrated the feature-length documentary Necessary Evil: Super-Villains of DC Comics, which was released on 25 October 2013.
 In 2014, he appeared in an episode of the BBC documentary series Timeshift called How to Be Sherlock Holmes: The Many Faces of a Master Detective.
 Lee and others who had played Sherlock Holmes discussed the character and the various interpretations of him.
 He appeared in a web exclusive, reading an excerpt from the Sherlock Holmes short story The Final Problem.

 A month before his death, Lee had signed to star with an ensemble cast in the Danish film The 11th.
-One of his final performances was the independent Angels in Notting Hill directed by Michael Pakleppa, a fantasy film about an angel trapped in London who falls in love with a human being.
+One of his final performances was in Angels in Notting Hill, directed by Michael Pakleppa, an independent fantasy film about an angel trapped in London who falls in love with a human being.
 Lee played The Boss / Mr. President and the film premiered in the Regent Street Cinema, London on 29 October 2016.